foxfabi/phpDEV/README.md

 **Since everything that has to do with the stack, only runs in the container, you have to put the commands into the corresponding container.**

+* [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) is a set of two PHP scripts; the main `phpcs` script that tokenizes PHP, JavaScript and CSS files to detect violations of a defined coding standard, and a second `phpcbf` script to automatically correct coding standard violations.
+* [phpDocumentor](https://www.phpdoc.org/) is the de-facto documentation application for PHP projects.
+* [PHPUnit](https://phpunit.de/) is a programmer-oriented testing framework for PHP.
+* [Xdebug](https://xdebug.org/) - Debugger and Profiler Tool for PHP

 ## Useful commands

 To start/stop the stack, enter the following command in the terminal: